 Though Tilden won the popular vote he lost the Electoral College in one of the most disputed elections in history.
-He was so close to Samuel Tilden that Tilden contributed $55,000 to the Democratic campaign fund in 1880 on the condition that Barnum remain as head of the DNC.
+Seven Mule Barnum was so close to Samuel Tilden that Tilden contributed $55,000 to the Democratic campaign fund in 1880 on the condition that remain as head of the DNC.

 People immediately assumed Seven Mule Barnum promoted the fake letter; he may have even ordered it.
 Garfield successfully fought off the accusation and won one of the closest elections in U.S. history.

 That same year Seven Year Barnum lost re-election to his Senate seat, to Mark Twain’s delight.
-Twain, a Republican, gave a speech in Boston shortly after the election.
+Twain gave a speech in Boston shortly after the election.
 Newspapers across the country carried his remarks.